How to say hello in Islam | Complete Guidance

 Do you want to know how to say hello in Islam?
-You are a new Muslim or you are not a Muslim but want to meet Muslim friends, how to say hello to them, are there any alternative words to say hello in Islam, so let us tell you about it in detail.
+Whether you are a new Muslim or not but want to meet Muslim friends, how should you say hello to them?
+Are there any alternative words to say hello in Islam?
+Let us tell you about it in detail.

 As-salam alaykom